-Except as approved in advance by the Chief Executive Officer or Chief Financial Officer, political contributions (directly or through trade associations) by the Company or its business units are prohibited.
+Except as approved in advance by the President & Chief Executive Officer or Chief Financial Officer, political contributions (directly or through trade associations) by the Company or its business units are prohibited.
 This prohibition includes, for example, (a) any contributions of Company funds or other assets for political purposes, or (b) reimbursing employees for political contributions.
 Subject to compliance with applicable laws, individual employees are free to make personal political contributions as they see fit.

 Accuracy of Books and Records and Public Reports

 Workforce Members must honestly and accurately report all business transactions.
 You are responsible for the accuracy of your records and reports.
 Accurate information is essential to the Company’s ability to meet legal and regulatory obligations.

 All Company books, records and accounts shall be maintained in accordance with all applicable regulations and standards and accurately reflect the true nature of the transactions they record.
 The financial statements of the Company shall conform to generally accepted accounting rules and the Company’s accounting policies.
 No undisclosed or unrecorded account or fund shall be established for any purpose.
 No false or misleading entries shall be made in the Company’s books or records for any reason, and no disbursement of corporate funds or other corporate property shall be made without adequate supporting documentation.